skDooley/Research/tutorials/shell/Readme.md

 ![CMD LINE](images/cmdLine.png)

-# Basic essential programs
+Now let's try it!
+Open a terminal and type

+    echo hello world

-To help us get started, we are going to download a bunch of files for the sake of this tutorial.
+and press enter.
+Congratulations, you just ran your first of millions of commands on the command line!!!
+Now, to help us get started, we are going to download a bunch of files for the sake of this tutorial.
 We will talk more about this command later but for now copy and paste or type the command below exactly.
 This will download all of the files used in this tutorial from my public repository on github

     git clone https://github.com/skDooley/Research/tutorials/shell

+# Basic essential programs
 ### Navigation

 Let's learn how to move around the file system using command line